sirarthurnell/Spirograph/README.md

 # Spirograph
-A small spirograph implementation in Javascript.
+A small implementation of a spirograph in Javascript.